Lackronik/DockerTest/README.md

 ### Description of all files:

 - Dockerfile      	- file for "docker build".
 - app.py          	- MiniWebServer with ports 8080 on flask.
-- requirements.txt- The list of python requirements.
+- requirements.txt	- The list of python requirements.
 - resources       	- The folder where the content comes from to fill the web-page.
+- docker-compose.yaml	- File which discribe process of run container

 ---------------------------------

-### For build image you need:
+### For build image and start container you need:
 1. The first what you need its get the files from repo `git clone https://github.com/Lackronik/DockerTest.git` (for the next updates use git pull from DockerTest directory)
-2. Now need to build image, use: `docker build -t web-hello .` (use the command from DockerTest directory)
-3. Lets start container, use: `docker run --rm --name web -p 8080:8080 -v <absolute path to directory>/DockerTest/resources:/usr/src/app/resources -d web-hello`
-4. For check correctness use: `docker ps`
+2. Run `docker-compose up -d` from project directory

 So now you can knock on your docker server address on port 8080.
-You can change the text on site by edit <absolute path to directory>/DockerTest/resources/response.json Edit the file, save, and then update the page.
+You can change the text on site by edit <absolute path to directory>/DockerTest/web_app/resources/response.json Edit the file, save, and then update the page.

 For stop container use: